Idrisdesu/-Misspecified-Statistics-and-Autoregressive-Processes-An-Analysis-of-Cramer-Rao-Bounds/README.md

 ## Project Report & Code

-The full project report is available(`Cassiopee_Project_Report.pdf`).
+The full project report is available (`Cassiopee_Project_Report.pdf`).
-An associated Jupyter Notebook containing the implementation and analysis is also uploaded to this repository.
+An associated Jupyter Notebook containing the implementation is also uploaded to this repository.